section-engineering-education/engineering-education/content/articles/building-a-lyrics-search-app-using-vanilla-javascript/index.md

 To follow along with this tutorial, you need the following:

 - A code editor (like Visual Studio Code)
-- Basic knowledge of HTML, CSS, and JavaScript
+- Basic knowledge of HTML5, CSS, and JavaScript
 - A laptop with an internet connection

 ### Structuring the lyrics search app with HTML5